 Which waterfalls to avoid in Cyprus?

 There are waterfalls in Cyprus with entrance fees like the Green Valley waterfall or the Adonis Baths Waterfalls.
-I would suggest you be careful and read the reviews before going – we were not convinced about either of those places to be worth the money.
+I would suggest you to be careful and read the reviews before going – we were not convinced about either of those places to be worth the money.

-1. Kremiotis (Kritou Terra) waterfall
+1. Kremiotis (Kritou Terra) Waterfall

 The exotic Kremiotis waterfall is definitely the most unusual waterfall in Cyprus to explore!
 Sometimes called as Kritou Terra waterfall, because it is located near Kritou Terra village.

 It looks quite interesting and different – green and moss-grown, almost jungle-like, but the stream is coming down the cliff creating a shower-like look and feel.
 However, the most adventurous part is accessing the waterfall.

 The trail leading to the waterfall ends at the backside of it, so you have to go through a small 4-5 meter tunnel which will lead you to the actual front of the waterfall and the best view.
 This is quite an adventure, but it is definitely worth it!

 There is little space for observing so it is best to plan your visit earlier than others.
 The trail is steep, the tunnel through the waterfall cliff is muddy and the waterfall is wet, obviously.
 It is best to wear more athletic shoes.
 If wet hair and clothes bother you, remember to take a jacket or a raincoat with you!

 Explore Millomeris waterfall in the heart of Troodos mountains!
 Located near Pano Platres village inside a cliff, Millomeris waterfall falls from about 15 meters height, and you can easily drive a car as close as about 200 meters from the waterfall.